-Participating consortia, ECHA and Eurometaux will co-sign a ‘Framework for Cooperation’, which implies some commitments for the period 2018-2020:
+Participating consortia & associations, ECHA & Eurometaux have co-signed a ‘Framework for Cooperation’, which implies some commitments for the period 2018-2020:

-By signing up to MISA, consortia commit to implement an improvement strategy based on collective priorities.
-The priorities as well as the supportive tools are defined in the MISA general rolling action plan (Annex 1).
+By signing up to MISA, consortia & associations committed to implement an improvement strategy based on collective priorities.
+The priorities as well as the supportive tools are defined in the MISA general rolling action plan.
 These include workshops to exchange directly with ECHA and potentially interested Member States (e.g. like those who already planned to improve the information requirements for human health endpoints, read-across and weight of evidence for human health (2 October 2018) and chronic aquatic toxicity (7 February 2019).
-ECHA will support these activities by participating in the workshops, providing examples and commenting on deliverables.
+ECHA supports these activities by participating in the workshops, providing examples and commenting on deliverables.

-Participants also agree to an open communication on the goals, priorities and progress made with the MISA general programme.
+Participants also agreed to an open communication on the goals, priorities and progress made with the MISA general programme.

 It should be noted that while MISA encourages a priority-based continuous improvement of chemicals management, it is not a substitute for the compliance with legal REACH obligations and for related regulatory action.
 ECHA and Member States may continue to or initiate regulatory actions when necessary.
 On the other hand, MISA should normally reduce or prevent the need for such regulatory action by the means of an increased availability of improved information concerning chemicals and risk management handling, as well as by resolving outstanding technical issues.